Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Custom WHOIS records

-Then, the tool will automatically display those prices.
+Then, the tool automatically displays those prices.

 With that said, $8.99 is still less than some registrars charge for initial registration.
-So it’s definitely a great deal.
+So, it’s definitely a great deal.

 Get started registering your domain with NameSilo today!